 Monday - Friday: 9.00 am - 5.30 pm

 Saturday, Sunday and public holidays: 9.30 am - 5.30 pm

 **Visitors Centre is open 9.00am – 4.30pm (weekends and public holidays 9.30am – 5.00pm)**

 Entry is free

-The Blue Mountains Botanic Garden is 105 km west of Sydney in the Blue Mountains, a two-hour drive from Sydney.
+The Blue Mountains Botanic Garden is 105 km west of Sydney in the Blue Mountains, under two-hours drive from Sydney.
 The drive to the Garden along Bells Line of Road is very scenic with fruit picking at orchards along the way.